ergo-services/ergo/docs/networking/network-transparency.md

 }
 ```

 `RegisterTypes` resolves inter-type dependencies internally.
 You can list types in any order, and the framework figures out the correct registration sequence.
+The same is true for the `Network.RegisterTypes` field in `ApplicationSpec`: order in the slice is irrelevant.

 ### Registration Requirements